coralogix/coralogix-aws-serverless/src/cloudtrail/README.md

 Coralogix provides a predefined Lambda function to easily forward your CloudTrail logs straight to the Coralogix platform.

+IF you want to use AWS Secrets to store the private_key, first you need to deploy Coralogix SecretLayer form AWS Serverless Repository.
+Take in consideration that both layers and lambda need to be in the same AWS Region.

 ## Prerequisites
 * Active CloudTrail
 * Permissions to create lambda functions